Storidge/cio-faq/hardware.md

 Yes, Storidge CIO has been tested with 100GbE interfaces on bare metal servers.

-### If I have multiple network interfaces, how do I specify which interface Storidge uses?
+### How do I specify which network interface Storidge uses?
+I have multiple network interfaces

 When you run `cioctl create` to start a cluster, it detects the network interfaces, lists them, and will suggest the first IP address.
 Example: